Smilin-Dominator/smilin_file_hosting/docs/index.md

     `python3 -m pip install -r requirements.txt`

 This installs all the packages required by the Client to the virtual environment.

+After installing the requirements, you need to install GPG (GNU Privacy Guard), which is essential for the encryption part.
+You may download it from [here](https://gnupg.org/download/index.html).
+After installing, GPG, you need to generate a Key Pair.
+As this is a process that's not that straightforward, here's a [guide](https://www.redhat.com/sysadmin/creating-gpg-keypairs) to follow.
+But here are my preferences and options essential for the program to function properly;

+* `Kind of key` -> RSA and RSA (NEEDED)
+* `Size` -> Any size, I'd recommend a high amount (>=2048)
+* `Email` -> This is the same email that you'll use when running the program, so choose wisely

-Now, you can run the client by typing in;
+You may finally run the program by typing;

 === "Windows"